-If we now open our example.cpp file, we can try to compile our program within vscode.
-Again open up your command palette, but this time type make: Build.
-In the terminal in the lower part of your screen you will see that our project is successfully built.
+If we now open our .cpp file, we can try to compile our program within vscode.
+Again open up your command palette, but this time type Cmake: Build.
+In the terminal in the lower part of your screen you will see that our project is succesfully built.